-The first album by Hitra – Transparence – has been released last February on CD and last April on LP.
-Tranparence was recorded during 2017 in Oslo, Norway (Westerdals Oslo ACT) and mixed in 2020 in Italy.
+The first album by Hitra – Transparence – was released last February on CD and last April on LP.
+It was recorded in 2017 in Oslo, Norway (Westerdals Oslo ACT) and mixed in 2020 in Italy.
 It sounds international and it is.
-Hitra is an Italian-Icelandic-Norwegian-Norwegian Quatuor, immersing us into their “imaginative music”.
+Hitra is an Italian-Icelandic-Norwegian-Norwegian Quatuor, immersing us in their “imaginative music”.

 (AMP Music & Records)

 “Imaginative music” is quite intriguing.
 It could be focused on background music, cinematic music, or documentary music.
 For Tranparence: background music, definitely not; cinematic music, yes; documentary music, also, but your own.
 We will get to this.

 From the start, the parsimony and Nordic simplicity that emerge from the tracks are pleasant.
 There is respect for the silences and for each note played.
 It is said that Scandinavians take a while before answering someone to be sure they have finished speaking.
 It feels like this is what is happening here, between the notes, and between the musicians.
 Although it is a quartet, there is mutual respect.

 The track that opens the album is experimental and avant-garde, layered with the Norwegian style until it becomes “imaginative”.
 It is a good example of how each musician manages to fulfill their post without taking up more space than they need to.